 It's beauty is striking with an aluminum case that has a rich, sandblasted finish with raised keycaps.
 It is equipped with Gateron brown switches which are similar to Cherry Brown switches.
-The ability to customize the keyboard is paramount: you can not only swap out the keycaps, but the switches as well.
-You can install any Cherry, Gateron or compatible switches and mix them if you want.
-As its braided cable is removable, it is easy to tuck into your backpack if necessary.
+The customization options for the Glorious GMMK Pro are great: you can swap out the switches, replacing them with any Cherry, Gateron or compatible switches and mix them if you want.
+As its braided cable is removable, it is easy to tuck into your backpack if necessary too.

 Using the manufacturer's software, you can edit macros on the entire keyboard and customize the RGB lighting, but it is not required for operation.
 Most settings can be changed by using hotkeys with the Fn key.
 For instance, hitting Fn + Tab will switch the backlight on and off.
 Its most unique feature is its rotary knob that can adjust the volume of the sound but can also be pressed as a joystick.

-This keyboard supports the open source QMK firmware, so you can remap all of its key mappings: moving around specific keys, adding functions, etc, as well as changing the function of the knob.
+This keyboard supports the open source QMK firmware, so you can remap all of its key mappings: moving around specific keys, adding functions and the like, as well as changing the function of the knob.

 If you have limited desk space or are on the move switching locations during the day, you want a programming keyboard that is as small as possible while still retaining the feel and functionality of larger ones with standard desktop key sizes.
-The compact -also called 60%- format keyboards are the most compact way to achieve 104-key functionality with just 61 keys, by the use of key combinations.
+The compact - or 60% - format keyboards are the most convenient way to achieve 104-key functionality with just 61 keys, via the use of key combinations.
 Yet not every programmer will like having to push two keys to get to the Function Keys or arrow keys while coding.